tensorflow/tflite-micro/PEANUT-README.md

         -DPEANUT_MICRO_LOG

 The main purpose for this flag is to sanity-check which implementations are used and to determine model architectures, including input and output shapes.

+## Testing

+To test, follow the same steps as above, but instead of *hello_world*, run

+    make -f tensorflow/lite/micro/tools/make/Makefile TARGET=riscv32_vector test

+## Issues

+Sometimes, when modifying the kernels, the compiler/build system will use objects from the previous compilation, meaning the new code will not run.
+Make sure to sanity check that your code is actually being used.